Ekoda/LanguageModelFromScratch/README.md

 ---
 #### Requirements
-The aim with the project is to be as barebones as possible, using numpy only for mathematic operations.
-Even going as far as implementing tensor operations when needed.
-At one point building a tensor / linear algebra library for the grad engine was consider but was opted out of in order to stay on track.

 - Python 3.10 or later (Note: The '|' operator is used for typing, which was introduced in Python 3.10)

 Dependencies are listed in the `requirements.txt` file.
 To install these dependencies, navigate to the project directory and run the following command: